overextended/overextended.github.io/README.md

 ## Local Development

-First, run `pnpm i` to install the dependencies.
+First, run `bun install` to install the dependencies.

-Then, run `pnpm dev` to start the development server and visit localhost:3000.
+Then, run `npm run dev` to start the development server and visit http://localhost:3000.

 ## License